Heather Cajina's letter of resignation to the Ardmore City Schools Board of Education was accepted Tuesday in a 3-0 vote.

 For students who pay for both meals daily, the meal price changes will result in $1.10 daily savings for first- through fifth-grade students, and $1.20 daily savings for middle and high school students.

-Page 2 of 2 - The board also hired 11 new certified staff members.
+The board also hired 11 new certified staff members.

 At Will Rogers Elementary, Myiesha Antwine will be assistant principal and Kate Kniskern will teach Head Start.